-This building is of the type erected on the squattages in the mid 1840s when the squatters were first given some form of permanent occupancy and this hut undoubtedly dates from this period.
+The building is of the type erected by squatters in the mid-1840s when they were first given some form of permanent occupancy and this hut undoubtedly dates from this period.

-Historical facts point to the hut being used originally as a Managers residence (the first manager being Mr Donald Ross).
-The hut when it was first constructed was not as large as it is today.
+Historical information points to the hut being used originally as a manager's residence (the first manager being Mr Donald Ross).
+When first constructed, the hut was not as large as it is today.

 The hut has been restored using timbers obtained locally and worked with tools such as adzes and broad axes by local craftsmen practising skills of a bygone era.